conjecepts/details/index.md

 A rational approach to reduction in the losses in daily use devices is represented in this project.
 Here we have adapted to design and re development an existing traditional ceiling fan working with a single phase induction motor to a MagLev fan that works under the principle of magnetic levitation, alongside electromagnetic induction.
 In this approach we have remodeled the conventional ceiling fan system, which comprises of a simple single phase induction motor, with a modified induction motor that additionally works under the principles of magnetic levitation, which helps to reduce the common losses in the traditional system.

-•	The concept of MagLev fan replaces the physical contacts between the stator and rotor of a ceiling fan by the principle of magnetic levitation.
+- The concept of MagLev fan replaces the physical contacts between the stator and rotor of a ceiling fan by the principle of magnetic levitation.

-•	 The main advantages of this system are
+- The main advantages of this system are

-o	Higher efficiency due to less frictional losses
+  - Higher efficiency due to less frictional losses

-o	Better temperature endurance
+  - Better temperature endurance

-o	Cost efficient
+  - Cost efficient

-o	Less maintenance
+  -	Less maintenance

-o	Lower power consumption
+  -	Lower power consumption

-•	The system of fans working under magnetic levitation principles has been adopted by companies to produce cooling fans in electronic appliances.
+- The system of fans working under magnetic levitation principles has been adopted by companies to produce cooling fans in electronic appliances.

-•	 Thus we conclude that MagLev fans are more economical and efficient than normal conventional ceiling fans.
+-	 Thus we conclude that MagLev fans are more economical and efficient than normal conventional ceiling fans.

 [![Back](https://cdn0.iconfinder.com/data/icons/navigation-set-arrows-part-one/32/DoubleChevronUp-20.png) GO TO SECTIONAL CONTENTS ![Arrow](https://cdn0.iconfinder.com/data/icons/navigation-set-arrows-part-one/32/DoubleChevronUp-20.png)](https://conjecepts.github.io/details/#sectional-contents)  [![Back](https://cdn0.iconfinder.com/data/icons/navigation-set-arrows-part-one/32/DoubleChevronUp-20.png) GO TO PROJECT PAGE ![Arrow](https://cdn0.iconfinder.com/data/icons/navigation-set-arrows-part-one/32/DoubleChevronUp-20.png)](https://conjecepts.github.io/maglev)  [![Back](https://cdn0.iconfinder.com/data/icons/navigation-set-arrows-part-one/32/DoubleChevronUp-20.png) GO TO HOMEPAGE ![Arrow](https://cdn0.iconfinder.com/data/icons/navigation-set-arrows-part-one/32/DoubleChevronUp-20.png)](https://conjecepts.github.io)